wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

 [ss 2(1A)][3], [6(1)(f)][16]

-*   Schedule 5: added, on 22 June 2005, by [section 22][238] of the Misuse of Drugs Amendment Act 2005 (2005 No 81).
+*   Schedule 5: inserted, on 22 June 2005, by [section 22][238] of the Misuse of Drugs Amendment Act 2005 (2005 No 81).

-##### 1 The controlled drugs listed in the first column are presumed to be for supply at and over the amount, level, or quantity listed in the second column.
+*   1 The controlled drugs listed in the first column are presumed to be for supply at and over the amount, level, or quantity listed in the second column.

-*   Amphetamine 5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drug
+    Amphetamine 5 grams or 100 flakes, tablets, capsules, or other drug forms each containing some quantity of the drug

     Morphine 5 grams, whether or not contained in a substance, preparation, or mixture